Wisammozalbat/portfolio/README.md

 Here you will find a little about my skills, and be able to visit some of my recent projects.

-Also you will be able to see the projects i have made in courses.
+Also you will be able to see the projects I have made in courses.